Manifold Gaussian Processes for Regression: Experimental Results

-\tab\ref{table:fox} shows that the {\newmethodshort} models the data better than the other models.
-The standard GPs with SE-ARD or NN {\gpkernel} predict the knee angle relatively well. \fig\ref{fig:fox_pred} shows that the {\newmethodshort} has larger variance of the prediction for areas where fast movement occurs due to leg swinging.
-However, it captures the structure and regularity of the data better, such as the mechanically enforced upper bound at 185 degrees.
+\fig\ref{fig:fox_pred} shows that the {\newmethodshort} has larger variance of the prediction for areas where fast movement occurs due to leg swinging.
+However, it captures the structure and regularity of the data better, such as the mechanically

+enforced upper bound at 185 degrees.
 The uncertainty of about $20$ degrees is reasonable for the fast changes in the knee angle during the swinging phase.
 However, the same uncertainty of noise is unrealistic once the knee is fully extended at 185 degrees.
 Therefore, for control purposes, using the {\newmethodshort} model would be preferable.
 This is a positive sign of the potential of {\newmethodshort} to learn representations that are meaningful for the overall regression task.

-Figure~\ref{fig:fox_feature_1} visualizes two dimensions of the learned feature space.
-It can be seen that the walking trajectory is smoothly embedded in this feature space.
+Figure~\ref{fig:fox_feature_1} visualizes two dimensions of the learned feature space in which the walking trajectory is smoothly embedded.